inofix/liferay-modules/README.md

 * <a href="https://github.com/mangstadt/ez-vcard" target="_blank">ez-vcard</a>

-### cDAV Manager ###
+### CDAV Manager ###

 The CDav Manager allows you to connect your Liferay Calendar to and synchronize with CalDAV-Servers like Kerio, Google Calendar, etc.

 #### Compile from source ####

-1. clone cdav-connector from <a href="https://github.com/Kerio/cdav-connector" target="_blank">https://github.com/Kerio/cdav-connector</a> and
+1. clone cdav-connector from <a href="https://github.com/chrberndt/cdav-connector" target="_blank">https://github.com/chrberndt/cdav-connector</a> and
 2. install it to your local maven repo (mvn package install)
-3. when the cdav-manager's dependency is fulfilled (see steps 1 & 2) you build the cdav-manager with mvn package
+3. when the cdav-manager's dependency is fulfilled (see steps 1 & 2) build the cdav-manager with mvn package

 #### Third Party Libraries